-The students’ 4 – 5 minute speeches are judged on content, presentation, poise, and overall effectiveness.
-All the students receive participation certificates and the top three students receive medallions and cash awards.
-The top two students can go on to compete at the Optimists zone and district level contests in April for college scholarships up to $2,500; the district level winner can participate in the Optimist Oratorical World Championship in July for a college scholarship up to $22,500.
+The students’ 4 – 5 minute speeches, delivered from memory, are judged on content, presentation, poise, and overall effectiveness.
+Each student receives a participation certificate and the top three students receive medallions and cash awards.
+The top two students can go on to compete at the Optimists zone and district level contests in April for college scholarships up to $2,500; the district level winner can participate in the regional contest and the Optimist Oratorical World Championship in July for a college scholarships up to $15,000.

 The Application form, which includes all the contest rules, is below.
 It is also available from Gene Rathswohl, the contest coordinator, at email@example.com.